Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Ex4Task3" />
 #### Task 3 - Adding a View Template####

-In this task, you will add a View template to generate the HTML response that will use the Master Page and CSS added in this exercise.
+In this task, you will add a View template to generate the HTML response that will use the layout master page and CSS added in this exercise.

 1. To use a View template when browsing the site's home page, first you need to indicate that instead of returning a string, the **HomeController Index** method should return a **View**.
-Open **HomeController** class and change its**Index** method to return an **ActionResult,** and have it return **View()**.
+Open **HomeController** class and change its **Index** method to return an **ActionResult,** and have it return **View()**.

 	(Code Snippet - ASP.NET MVC 4.0 Fundamentals - Ex4 HomeController Index - CSharp)